cyberbotics/webots-doc/reference/mouse.md

 *enable the 3d position*

-In order to retrieve the 3D coordinate where the mouse is pointing in the 3D window, a picking is necessary, this picking depending on the scene and the time step can considerably reduce the simulation speed.
+In order to retrieve the 3D coordinate where the mouse is pointing in the 3D window, a picking is necessary.
+Depending on the complexity of the scene and time step, this picking can considerably reduce the simulation speed.
-Therefore, to avoid  unnecessary computation due to the picking, it should be explicitly enabled using the `wb_mouse_enable_3d_position` function, otherwise the `x`, `y` and `z` fields of [`WbMouseState`](#wbmousestate) are set to `NaN`.
+Therefore, to avoid  unnecessary computation due, picking should be explicitly enabled using the `wb_mouse_enable_3d_position` function, otherwise the `x`, `y` and `z` fields of [`WbMouseState`](#wbmousestate) are set to `NaN`.
-Once enabled, it is possible to disable it using the `wb_mouse_disable_3d_position` function, furthermore, it is at any time possible to check if it is enabled using the `wb_mouse_is_3d_position_enabled` function.
+Once enabled, it is possible to disable it using the `wb_mouse_disable_3d_position` function.
+Furthermore, it is possible at any time to check if picking is enabled using the `wb_mouse_is_3d_position_enabled` function.